top of page

 Kānaka Maoli constellation members are working with HŌʻĀ to revitalize their homelands in Hawaiʻi.

-Nuchatlaht First Nation is a self-governing Indigenous nation located on the west coast of Vancouver Island.
+Nuchatlaht Tribe is a self-governing Indigenous nation located on the west coast of Vancouver Island.
 They are one of fourteen members of the Nuu-chah-nulth Tribal Council.

 Coastal Relationalities and Regeneration